 How to get there?

-Thien Mu pagoda is just about 5 km from Hue city centre; there are many different ways you can get there.
+Thien Mu pagoda is just about 5 km from Hue city center; there are many different ways you can get there.
 You can get to the pagoda by doing a boat trip to Thien Mu pagoda Hue; or you can ride a bike, motorbike with helmets; take a taxi or book the Hue City Tour 1 Day with us!

 Thien Mu Pagoda entrance fee and opening hours

 Because this is a pagoda in Buddhism so there are no entrance tickets at Thien Mu Pagoda Hue.
 You just need to pay for the parking lot fee.
-The opening hours is from 7 am to 5 pm every day.
+The opening hours are from 7 am to 5 pm every day.
 We highly recommend you visit this attraction early in the morning; fewer people here so you can hunt the great photos.